King William I of England (the Conqueror)

 In 1071, William felt England was secure enough and he could then consider the situation in Normandy which was more vulnerable to attacks from the King of France and the Count of Anjou.
 At Christmas 1085, William ordered the compilation of a survey of the landholdings held by himself and by his vassals throughout the kingdom, organized by counties, now known as the Domesday Book.
 The Domesday Book is an invaluable primary source for historians, both professional and amateur.
 No survey of landholdings approaching the scope and extent of Domesday Book was attempted again until 1873.
 The original Domesday Book is stored at The National Archives at Kew, London.
 In 2011, the Open Domesday site made the manuscript available online.
 See OPEN DOMESDAY – The first free online copy of Domesday Book

 Towards the end of 1086, William returned to Normandy where the marriage of his daughter Constance was celebrated.
 In 1087, the French garrison at Mantes made a raid into Normandy.
 William retaliated by sacking the town.
-While he was urging on his soldiers.
-William’s horse stumbled and he was violently flung against his saddle pommel.
+While he was urging on his soldiers, William’s horse stumbled and he was violently flung against his saddle pommel.
 He received serious internal injuries, most likely a ruptured bladder.
-William was taken to Priory of St. Gervais in Rouen where peritonitis developed.
-As he knew he was dying, William composed a letter to Lefranc, Archbishop of Canterbury stating that Normandy should go to his eldest son Robert, England should go to his second son William Rufus, and his youngest son Henry should receive money.
+William was taken to the Priory of St. Gervais in Rouen where peritonitis developed.
+As he knew he was dying, William wrote a letter to Lefranc, Archbishop of Canterbury stating that Normandy should go to his eldest son Robert, England should go to his second son William Rufus, and his youngest son Henry should receive money.
 The youngest son later became King Henry I of England.
 King William I the Conqueror died on September 9, 1087, aged about 59.

 William was buried at the abbey he built at the time of his wedding, the Abbaye-aux-Hommes (St. Stephen’s) in Caen, Normandy (now in France).
 His grave was disturbed several times.
 In 1522, it was opened on orders of the Pope.
 French Huguenots desecrated the grave in 1562, leaving only William’s left thigh bone.
-This was thought to have been destroyed during the French Revolution, but was later found and reburied under a new grave marker in 1987.
+This was thought to have been destroyed during the French Revolution but was later found and reburied under a new grave marker in 1987.

 Tomb of King William I the Conqueror of England; Credit – Wikipedia